 Diet and supplements make a difference

 I adopted a Weston A. Price Foundation diet.
 Dr. Weston A. Price was the dentist who researched and wrote about the link between diet and dental health around the world.
-This diet is similar to a Paleo diet:
+The WAPF diet is the basis for the Paleo diet (based on ancestral foodways):

-- no dairy unless from pastured animals, untreated with antibiotics and hormones, full-fat dairy
+- consume only full-fat raw dairy products from pastured animals, untreated with antibiotics and hormones

 - avoid grains, legumes, nuts, and seeds or give them special preparation*

-- drinking bone broth or taking gelatin daily
+- drink bone broth or take gelatin or collagen daily

-- consuming very little sugar in any form
+- consume very little sugar in any form

-- getting plenty of Vitamin K2, essential for putting calcium in just the right places
+- get plenty of Vitamin K2, essential for putting calcium in just the right places

 I believe that following this diet, over a couple of years, has healed my leaky gut and reduced inflammation in my body, as well as strengthened my tooth enamel.

-I make sure I get Vitamin K2 in the form of natto (a Japanese dish of fermented soybeans), gouda cheese, brie, paté I make from organic chicken livers, egg yolks, and ghee, and that I balance K2 with enough calcium, phosphorus, magnesium, and Vitamin D3 to optimize nutrition.
-The information is evolving.
-Read more here.
+I make sure I get Vitamin K2 in the form of gouda cheese, brie, paté I make from organic chicken livers, egg yolks, and ghee (and natto when I’m in a Japanese restaurant that serves it).
+The information is evolving — read more here and here (the latter for sure if you take a statin).

-Taking digestive enzymes before meals helps your body assimilate the nutrients in your food.
-This formula from the NOW brand contains a small dose of Betaine Hcl as well as digestive enzymes, so you might want to try it by itself to see if it’s enough to help with stomach acid.
+Taking digestive enzymes before meals also helps your body assimilate the nutrients in your food.
+This formula from the NOW brand contains a small dose of Betaine Hcl as well as digestive enzymes, which aid in digesting proteins, fats, oils, carbohydrates, starches, and fiber, so you might want to try it by itself to see if it’s enough to help increase stomach acid.

 Refining my dental hygiene practice

 I use a soft small toothbrush with rounded bristles.
-I very gently and thoroughly brush my teeth, gum lines, gums, roof of mouth, and tongue.
-I also scrape my tongue.
+I very gently and thoroughly brush my teeth, gum lines, gums, roof of my mouth, and tongue, and I also scrape my tongue.

-After brushing, I floss or use a Waterpik along my gum lines.
-Seeing tiny food particles going down the drain even after a thorough brushing convinced me that the Waterpik was a worthwhile investment.
+After brushing, I floss and use a Waterpik along my gum lines.
+Seeing tiny food particles going down the drain even after a thorough brushing and flossing convinced me that the Waterpik was a worthwhile investment.
 There are places a toothbrush or floss can’t reach, but water can.

-Tip: If your teeth are sensitive to cold water in the Waterpik, use warm water until your enamel has remineralized enough to no longer be sensitive to cold.
+Tip: If your teeth are sensitive to cold water in the Waterpik, use warm water until your enamel has remineralized enough that your teeth are no longer sensitive to cold.
 Also, don’t add essential oils to the water reservoir as they can corrode the plastic.
-You can also add salt (I prefer fine Real Salt) to reduce inflamed gums.
+You can also add baking soda as long as you flush out the Waterpik with plain water afterward.

-Some current attention is being given to the lack of research on the value of flossing, stating that it may not be necessary because we don’t really know if it helps, which seems like quite an odd oversight in the dental profession, seeing as how they tell everyone to floss daily.
-I personally continue to floss because my mouth clearly tastes and smells cleaner when I floss than when I don’t.
+Some current attention is being given to the lack of research on the value of flossing, stating that we don’t really know if it helps, which seems like an odd oversight since all dentists recommend flossing daily but they don’t have data about its effectiveness.
+Personally, my mouth clearly tastes, feels, and smells cleaner when I floss than when I don’t.
+And…I’d like to see the data.

-The last few times I’ve visited my dentist’s office for cleanings, I’ve asked the hygienist to print a copy for me of my Perio Comparison chart, which indicates gum pocket depth for each tooth.
+Sometimes when I’ve visited my dentist’s office for cleanings, I’ve asked the hygienist to print a copy for me of my Perio Comparison chart, which indicates gum pocket depth for each tooth.
 Pocket depths of 1-3 millimeters are considered healthy.
 Gum disease is considered to be present when pockets are 4 or more millimeters deep.
+I tape the Perio Comparison chart to my bathroom mirror and use a highlighter to mark the pockets with higher numbers, giving those pockets more attention.

 I can see how each pocket has changed from visit to visit.